causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask137_Spring2025_Bitcoin_Forecasting_with_Facebook_Prophet/README.md

 # Bitcoin Price Forecasting with Facebook Prophet

-Welcome to my capstone project for DATA605: an end-to-end Bitcoin forecasting system using Facebook Prophet, built with real-time data ingestion, EDA, time-series modeling, and optional Streamlit deployment.
+Welcome to my capstone project for DATA605: an end-to-end Bitcoin forecasting system using Facebook Prophet, built with real-time data ingestion, EDA, time-series modeling, and  Streamlit deployment.

 ----